-BUKU Music + Art Project, or BUKU, as it’s most widely known, turns seven this year as artists, organizers, promoters, musicians, and approximately 35,000 guests gear up for the two-day immersive event.
+BUKU Music + Art Project, or BUKU, as it is most widely known, turns eight this year as artists, organizers, promoters, musicians, and approximately 35,000 guests gear up for the two-day immersive event.
 Founded in 2012 by Winter Circle Productions and focusing on EDM, hip hop, and indie rock music, BUKU has solidified itself as a fixture of New Orleans’ festival season while retaining the same magic listeners would feel if they were at a house show.

-I attended BUKU for the first time last year as a journalist with a critical eye and even though I wished all the youthful attendees would have dressed properly for the weather, the festival left me pleasantly surprised.
-With past performers like MGMT, Nas, Alt-J, Major Lazer, Flosstradamus, Sleigh Bells, and dozens of others, the musical lineup is always the most talked about aspect of BUKU.
+I have attended BUKU for the last few years as a journalist with a critical eye and even though I wished all the youthful attendees would have dressed properly for the weather, the festival left me pleasantly surprised.
+With past performers like MGMT, Lana del Rey, GriZ, Toro y Moi, Nas, Alt-J, Major Lazer, Flosstradamus, Sleigh Bells, and dozens of others, the musical lineup is always the most talked about aspect of BUKU.

-However, it’s the less obvious features of the festival that make it unique – in a world with too many music festivals to count.
-Walking onto the festival grounds is akin to entering an outdoor museum dedicated to neon and lights.
-Last year’s festival grounds included a glowing water tower, a massive rainbow BUKU sign affixed above the VIP building, and the largest glowing star installation I had ever seen.
+However, in a world with too many music festivals to count, it is the less obvious features of the festival that make it unique.
+Walking onto the festival grounds is akin to entering an outdoor museum dedicated to neon colors and bright lights.
+Last year’s festival grounds included a glowing water tower, a massive rainbow BUKU sign affixed above the VIP building, and massive light-up cube structure for the hippies to lounge around.
 The festival grounds were expanded for the first time last year which included more interactive art displays like the popular giant hammock strung between multiple (and multi-storied) shipping containers and a glowing LED tree for people to sit beneath.

 Hosted every year at Mardi Gras World, the floats we watch roll through New Orleans every Carnival season become the backdrop for the weekend (see them in the Float Den) and that’s just the beginning.
 BUKU organizers have strived to bring together music lovers by providing installments for local visual artists, food vendors, and street performers throughout the fest.